totten/loco/README.md

 * `LOCO_SVC_VAR` (*scope: per-service*): The absolute path of a dynamic data-folder for this service.
 (Ex:  `/home/me/src/my-web-app/.loco/var/phpfpm`)

-When defining environment variables in YAML, you may reference other variables, e.g.
+Variables may reference other variables, e.g.

 ```yaml
 environment: